glklimmer/bevy_behave/README.md

                     Name::new("Move towards player while in range"),
                     MoveTowardsPlayer{player_entity, speed: 100.0}
                 )),
-                // MoveTowardsPlayer suceeds if we catch them, in which case have a nap:
+                // MoveTowardsPlayer suceeds if we catch them, in which randomize our colour.
+                // This uses a trigger to take an action without spawning an entity.
+                Behave::trigger_req(RandomizeColour),
+                // then have a nap (pause execution of the tree)
+                // NB: this only runs if the trigger_req was successful, since it's in a Sequence.
                 Behave::Wait(5.0),
             }
         }